jleong-openedx/edx-documentation/en_us/shared/exercises_tools/peer_rationale_reflection_tool.rst

 .. include:: ../../../links/links.rst

-.. _UBC Peer Instruction:
+.. _UBC Peer Rationale Reflection:

 ##########################
-Peer Instruction Tool
+Peer Rationale Reflection Tool
 ##########################

 .. note:: EdX offers full support for this tool.

 The Peer Instruction learning system provides students with in class opportunities to discuss questions and arrive at a deeper understanding of concepts.
-The peer instruction tool emulates this classroom experience for the learners in an online course.
+The Peer Rationale Reflection Tool emulates this classroom experience for the learners in an online course.

 .. contents::